cameronneylon/barcelona-declaration-website/content/conference_2025_bologna.md

 </br>
 {{< /rawhtml >}}

-The Workshop on Open Citations & Open Scholarly Metadata 2025 (WOOC 2025) will take place on May 28-29, 2025 at the University of Bologna, Italy.
+On May 28-29 2025 the Barcelona Declaration is co-organizing the 5th Workshop on Open Citations and Open Scholarly Metadata (WOOC2025) together with the University of Bologna and OpenCitations.

+Registration fees for this meeting can be covered for signatory and supporting organizations of the Barcelona Declaration.

 Full information on the workshop is available at https://workshop-oc.github.io/.